Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 Follow the instructions for attaching a VPC via the console, or use the Attach a VPC endpoint of the API.

 InterLink uses Border Gateway Protocol to exchange routing information between the customer’s infrastructure and the Scaleway VPC.
 Each side advertises IP prefixes for its own internal subnets and resources, to allow the other side to dynamically learn and update its internal routes, facilitating efficient traffic flow.
 However, by default, all routes across an InterLink are blocked.
-You must create and attach a routing policy aka routing policy, to set IP prefix filters for the route advertisements you want to whitelist.
+You must create and attach a routing policy for each IP traffic type (IPv4 and/or IPv6), to set IP prefix filters for the route advertisements you want to whitelist.
 This facilitates traffic flow across the InterLink.

 Follow the instructions and tips for creating a routing policy, via the console.
 Alternatively, you can create and attach routing policies via the API.